chenyangSBS/nextjs_mulitiplication/README.md

 bun dev
 ```

+## Precondition

+Run your Spring Boot Application on port 8091.

+Open [http://localhost:3000/home](http://localhost:3000/home) with your browser to see the multiplication example.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/video](http://localhost:3000/video) with your browser to see the video example.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/pages/home.tsx` and `app/pages/video.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.